schooltool-project/schooltool-book/source/timetable.rst

 Modeling Your School's Timetable
 ================================

 Creating a school timetable is necessary to designate when sections meet.
 SchoolTool is designed to understand a wide variety of school timetables.
-This, unfortunately, makes set up somewhat complex, so if you can avoid it, you should.
+This, unfortunately, makes set up somewhat complex, so if you can avoid it, you probably want to.

 If you are using SchoolTool for attendance, you need a timetable.
 You can use the calendaring and resource booking without a timetable, but you'll be missing out on the school-specific features of our calendar.
 If you are using SchoolTool only as a personal gradebook, you don't need a calendar.
 Some add-on components of SchoolTool, like CanDo, don't require a calendar.